firefox-devtools/profiler/docs-user/guide-stack-samples-and-call-trees.md

 # Stack Samples and Call Trees

-The [profiler fundamentals](./guide-profiler-fundamentals.md) details information about both samples and markers.
-While samples can collect any type of arbitrary information, this document explores one core idea about samples—that they can collect stacks.
+While samples can collect any type of arbitrary information, arguably the most useful is the call stack of the currently executing program.
+This document explores how to aggregate and analyze these stacks.
+It may be helpful to have first read the [profiler fundamentals](./profiler-fundamentals) document for some of the theory behind how sampling works, and how the samples differ from markers.

 ## Stacks gathered over time